 I hope you and your food allergic family can also enjoy these gluten-free vegan brookies!

 If you need some other variations: If you need a paleo version, check out these paleo brookies from Perchance to Cook.
 If you can have dairy, check out these Dulce De Leche Brownies by my friend Amanda at Eat At our Table.
+And if you can have eggs and almond flour, check out these Protein Brownies by my friend Texanerin.

 - 3/4 cup gluten free flour